Out of the ordinary…

 Note that it says “Navy style” and not “Navy strength” as navy strength is no more than 57% abv, the reason for this, was that gunpowder would still explode if alcohol at this strength was accidentally spilt on it.
 Over that strength is overproof.

-I was a bit mystified about this rum from when i first heard of it but after studying and now also trying it i`m less mystified and i`m quite impressed with the flavor.
+I was a bit mystified about this rum from when I first heard of it.

-This is a high ester rum (esters = the aromas of fruits, flowers, and spices) are made from chemically bonding alcohols to acids) and part of creating all the esters are what is called “dunder”
+This is a high ester rum (esters = the aromas of fruits, flowers, and spices) are made from chemically bonding alcohols to acids) and part of creating all the esters are what is usually called “dunder”or “muck”

 A quote from the page explaining what dunder is: